ananta-lamichhane/surveyapp/README.md

 ## Getting Started

 ### Prerequisites
-A windows / linux system with Python 3.10 and pip for the backend and Node Package Manager (npm) and NodeJS must be installed for the frontend.
+A windows system with Python 3.10 and pip for the backend and Node Package Manager (npm) and NodeJS must be installed for the frontend.
+The code was tested with a Ubuntu 20.04 server with Python 3.10 installed.

 ## Directory structure
 The project is divided into two independent parts.
 The frontend directory consists of all files and data pertaining to the web application components while the backend directory contains all data (datasets, recommendation lists, evaluation results and artefacts.) and API functionality.